-Open shelving seems like it would be easy enough.
+Styling shelves seems like it would be easy enough.
 Add your favorite items to a shelf and arrange it so it looks good and you’re good to go.
 Most of us have tried just that and quickly realized it’s not always that easy.
-We love the look of it on pinterest, but most of us are at a loss about how to style open shelving.
+We love the look of it on pinterest, but most of us are at a loss about how to decorate shelves.
+I met with an interior design to bring you these guidelines for styling open shelving.

 I got together with my friend and designer Abby, owner of Intrinsic Design for a little more insight into how to style open shelving.
 It turns out there’s more to it than just picking out a few things you love.
 Of course, some people like Abby are blessed with an eye for these things that some people (read: me) don’t come by naturally, but she also has a few guidelines we can all follow to improve our shelves.